 - flat-leaf parsley (for garnish)

 - To make the honey roasted cashews, prepare a silicone mat, or a piece of parchment paper.

-- Make the sauce by mixing together the olive oil, sherry vinegar and honey.
-This is easiest to do in a small plastic squeeze bottle, do you can just shake it and squeeze the dressing over the endives.
-Drizzle the sauce over the endives and the sprinkle with 1/2 teaspoon of salt and black pepper to taste.
+- Make the sauce by mixing together the olive oil, sherry vinegar, and honey.
+This is easiest to do in a small plastic squeeze bottle, so you can just shake it and squeeze the dressing over the endives.
+Drizzle the sauce over the endives and the sprinkle with ½ teaspoon of salt and black pepper to taste.

-- Heat your grill or broiler until hot and then place the endives on the grill, cut-side up.
-Grill 3-4 minutes or until grill marks appear on the bottom and then flip the endives over and grill for another 3-4 minutes, or until the edges of the endive are lightly charred.
+- Heat your grill or broiler until hot, then place the endives on the grill, cut-side up.
+Grill 3-4 minutes, or until grill marks appear on the bottom, then flip the endives over and grill for another 3-4 minutes, or until the edges of the endive are lightly charred.

 - Return the grilled endives to the tray and drizzle with a little more olive oil.
 To plate the salad, pile the endive wedges into a tepee and sprinkle with crumbled Gorgonzola, the honey roasted cashews and some parsley leaves.
 Finish with a bit of salt and pepper to taste.